Advocacy Center

 Self-advocates together at a rights rally

-The “One Big, Beautiful Bill” (OBBB) Act has been signed into law—bringing with it significant cuts to federal Medicaid funding.
-This is a deeply disappointing moment.
+was signed into law—bringing with it significant cuts to federal Medicaid and SNAP funding.
 Medicaid is a lifeline for people with intellectual and developmental disabilities, making possible the services and supports that foster independence, inclusion, and quality of life.
-Thank you for raising your voice these past few weeks.
-Your advocacy matters.
-Now is the time to rest, regroup, and return ready to continue the fight for disability rights together.

 The Impact on State Services

 The passage of the “One Big Beautiful Bill Act” is expected to prompt significant changes in the New York State Legislature, as leaders work to address the impact of cuts to Medicaid, SNAP, and other essential programs affecting vulnerable New Yorkers.
+Looking ahead to New York State’s FY27 budget, we’re planning to advocate for:

 Additional Issues to Consider